bbalganjjm/natural_js/files/patch-note.md

 ## Natural-DATA v0.10.70
  * N.formatter.date : Fixed a bug that the date format was not removed when clicking the screen after the datepicker was displayed.
+ * N.formatter.phone : Changed a function so that phone numbers masked with an asterisk(*) can also be formatted.

 ## Natural-CORE v0.17.22
  *